eamanj/personal-webpage/_pages/about.md

 at MIT.

-My PhD research is focused on micro-level structural factors, such as network structure, that contribute to unequal distribution of resources or information.
-As a computational social scientist, I use methods from network science, statistics, experiment design and causal inference.
-I am also interested in understanding the collective behavior in institutional settings, the institutional mechanisms that promote cooperative behavior in networks, or in contrast lead to unequal outcomes for different groups.
+As a computational social scientist, he employs methodologies from network science, statistics, experiment design and causal inference to investigate three broad research themes: evaluating the impact of social norm interventions through network experiments, investigating structural factors that drive collective behavior and unequal distribution of resource in organizations, and studying the impact of AI in business, particularly in the context of human-AI collaboration and its influence on creativity and productivity.

 In a previous life, I worked at Google New York City as a software engineer from 2011 to 2015.
 At Google, I worked on several products around the AdWords ad auction.
 We